eth-brownie/brownie/docs/api.rst

 These methods are used in the console.

+.. py:method:: gas(*args)

+    Displays or sets the default gas limit.

+    * If an integer value is given, this will be the default gas limit.
+    * If set to "auto", None, True or False, the gas limit is determined automatically.

+    .. note:: When the gas limit is calculated automatically, transactions that would revert will raise a VirtualMachineError during the gas estimation and so will not be broadcasted.

 .. py:method:: logging(tx = None, exc = None)

     Adjusts the logging verbosity.
 See :ref:`config` for more information on logging levels.